v-rajagt/IntuneDocs/intune/apps/app-protection-policies-monitor.md

 ## Export app protection activities

+> [!NOTE]
+> Intune provides additional device reporting fields, including App Registration ID, Android manufacturer, model, and security patch version, as well as iOS model.
+In Intune, you access these fields by selecting **Apps** > **App protection status** > **App Protection Report: iOS, Android**.
+In addition, these parameters help you configure the **Allow** list for the device manufacturer (Android), the **Allow** list for the device model (Android and iOS), and the **minimum Android security patch version** setting.

 You can export all your app protection policy activities to a single .csv file.
 This can be helpful to analyze all the app protection statuses reported from the users.
+The **App Protection .csv file shows**:
+- **User**: The name of the user.
+- **Email**: The email of the user.
+- **App**: The name of the app.
+- **App version**: The version of the app.
+- **Device Name**: Names of any devices that are associated with the user's account.
+- **Device Manufacturer**: This lists the manufactuer of the device (Android only).
+- **Device Model**: This lists the manufactuer of the device (Android only).
+- **Android Patch Version**: The date of the last Android Security Patch.
+- **AAD Device ID**: This column gets populated if the device is AAD-joined.
+- **MDM Device ID**: This column gets populated if the device is enrolled Microsoft Intune MDM.
+- **Platform**: The operating system.
+- **Platform version**: The operating system version.
+- **Management Type**: Type of management on device.
+For example, Android Enterprise, unmanaged, or MDM.
+- **App Protection Status**: Unprotected or protected.
+- **Policy**: The app protection policies associated with the app.
+- **Last Sync**: When the app was last synced with Microsoft Intune.
+- **Compliance State**: Whether the app on the user's device is compliant with any app-based Conditional Access policies.

-Follow these steps to generate the app protection report:
+Follow these steps to generate App Protection .csv file or App Configuration .csv file:

 1. On the Intune mobile application management pane, choose **App protection report**.